YurongYou/rlTORCS/README.md

 ```

 ### Basic Usage (on a server ubuntu)
-Before running the environment, run this on a terminal window:
+Before running the environment, run this in a terminal window:

 ```
 ./xvfb_init.sh 99
 ```
-Then a xvfb is set up on display port 99, allowing at most 14 torcs running on this xvfb
+Then a xvfb is set up on display port 99, allowing at most 14 TORCS environment simultaneously running on this xvfb

 Example script: `test.lua`